ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterTypes/course.md

 ## Built-in types

 LIGO comes with all basic types built-in like _string_, _int_ or _tez_ for account balance or monetary transactions.
-You can find all built-in types on <a href="https://gitlab.com/ligolang/ligo/blob/dev/src/passes/operators/operators.ml#L35" target="_blank">the LIGO gitlab</a>.
+You can find all built-in types on <a href="https://gitlab.com/ligolang/ligo/-/blob/dev/src/environment/environment.ml" target="_blank">the LIGO gitlab</a>.

 ## Type aliases

 Type aliasing consists in renaming a given type, when the context calls for a more precise name.
 This increases readability and maintainability of your smart contracts.
-For example we can choose to alias a string type as an animal breed - this will allow us to comunicate our intent with added clarity.
+For example we can choose to alias a string type as an animal breed - this will allow us to communicate our intent with added clarity.

 ```
 type breed = string;